python/devguide/triage/labels.rst

   to the build process or performance, respectively.
 * :gh-label:`easy`: for issues that are considered easy.
-* :gh-label:`infra`: for issues related to the infrastructure of the project (e.g., GitHub Actions, dependabot, the buildbots, etc.).
+* :gh-label:`infra`: for issues related to the infrastructure of the project (for example, GitHub Actions, dependabot, the buildbots).
 * :gh-label:`pending`: for issues/PRs that will be closed unless further feedback is provided.
 * :gh-label:`release-blocker`/:gh-label:`deferred-blocker`: for issues/PRs